 Anti-inflammatory medications are usually prescribed for pain control, along with cold laser, heat and possibly acupuncture treatments.
 Maintaining a healthy weight is also very important in managing your pet’s arthritis pain.
 Essential fatty acids (such as fish oil or flax seed oi) are used as a natural anti-inflammatory.
 Additional natural supplements being used today are glucosamine and chondroitin sulfate, and are believed to have health benefits as well.

-Note: It is important to mention that these common treatments may slow down progression of the disease and manage symptoms to some degree, but they do not correct structural damage to the pet’s joints.
+Note: It is important to mention that these common dog arthritis treatments may slow down progression of the disease and manage symptoms to some degree, but they do not correct structural damage to the pet’s joints.

 Stem Cell Therapy Treatment

-Most arthritis treatments can only slow down progression of the disease and mask symptoms.
+Most arthritis treatments for dogs can only slow down progression of the disease and mask symptoms.
 However, stem cells can actually regenerate cartilage in the joints, just as it was when the animal was an infant.
 Your pet can be treated with stem cells, Platelet Rich Plasma (PRP), or IRAP (Interleukin-1 Receptor Antagonist Protein.)

 PRP, IRAP, and Stem Cell Therapy Platelet Rich Plasma (PRP) are three all-natural tools Safari uses to help alleviate conditions such as arthritis in your pet.
 These treatments begin with a sample of your pet’s blood to naturally combat joint inflammation and arthritis and are capable of slowing cartilage destruction and improving mobility.